malevitzch/chat-app-nodejs/README.md

 <h4>Note:</h4> You will need to either be in the docker group on your machine or run docker compose up using sudo. <br/><br/>

 # todo:
-- create a proper box layout, make messages aligned left
+- create a proper box layout, make messages aligned left (frontend)
-- remove certain annoying margins
+- remove certain annoying margins (frontend)
+- add error handling (backend and frontend)
+- move database functions to a separate file and only import them (backend)
-- increase the limit of messages cause 3 is lame
+- increase the limit of messages cause 3 is lame (backend and frontend)
 - create some sort of authentication